 China's economy is in trouble: What does that mean for the U.S.?

-The East Asian superpower's struggles to recover from the pandemic could have huge global consequences.
+The East Asian superpower's struggles to recover from the pandemic could have huge consequences.

 As China struggles to emerge from the economic catastrophe caused by the coronavirus pandemic, its continued efforts seem to have stalled on a number of fronts, as debts mount and consumers show renewed caution about spending.